jfeist/spectral_density_fit/docs/user_guide.rst

 Single Emitter
 ~~~~~~~~~~~~~~

-For a single emitter, provide a 1D array of spectral density values:
+For a single emitter, provide a 1D array of spectral density values.
+Here's a complete example fitting a simple Lorentzian:

 .. code-block:: python